The ring of modular forms for the even unimodular lattice of signature (2,10)

-of modular forms.
-As a corollary to \pref{th:main}, one obtains the following structure theorem of the ring of modular forms:
+The map in \pref{th:main} is not an isomorphism, since the orbifold $\bT^*$ has singularities coming from the singularities of the divisor $H_\bP$, whereas $\bM$ is smooth (as an orbifold), and $\bT^*$ is proper, whereas $\bM$ is not.
+Nevertheless, as a corollary to \pref{th:main}, one obtains the following structure theorem of the ring of modular forms:

-\begin{corollary} The ring $A(\Gamma)$ of modular forms is generated by forms of weights 4, 10, 12, 16, 18, 22, 24, 28, 30, 36, 42, and 252 with one relation of weight 504. \end{corollary}
+\begin{corollary} The graded ring of modular forms with characters for $\Gamma$ is generated by forms of weights 4, 10, 12, 16, 18, 22, 24, 28, 30, 36, 42, and 252 with one relation of weight 504. \end{corollary}

-The relation in \pref{cr:main} is the defining equation of the divisor $\bH^* \subset \bP(\bw)$.
-Its description as the ratio of a discriminant and a resultant is given in \pref{sc:H}.
+The group of characters of $\Gamma$ is isomorphic to $\mathbb{Z}/2\mathbb{Z}$ and the relation in \pref{cr:main} comes from the defining equation of the divisor $H_\bP \subset \bP(\bw)$.
+An explicit description of the generators in terms of Eisenstein series and a Borcherds product is given in \cite{1707.05029}.

+This paper is organized as follows: We collect basic definitions on moduli spaces of lattice polarized K3 surfaces and modular forms in \pref{sc:lattice-polarization}.
+In \pref{sc:shiga}, we recall the description of the coarse moduli space of $T_{2,3,7}$-polarized K3 surfaces, which is a particular case of a much more general result of Looijenga \cite{MR761312}.
+The exposition in this section follows Shiga \cite{Shiga_K3MIII} closely.
+In \pref{sc:H}, we lift the period map $\Pi \colon T \to M$ between coarse moduli spaces to a meromorphic map of orbifolds and prove \pref{th:main}.
+We prove \pref{cr:main} in \pref{sc:cor}, and give a description of the defining equation of the divisor $H_\bP$ in terms of a discriminant and a resultant in \pref{sc:disc}.

-\emph{Acknowledgement}: Special thanks go to Hironori Shiga for kindly sharing the preprint \cite{Shiga_K3MIII}, to which this paper owes its existence.
-We also thank the Korea Institute for Advanced Study for hospitality and excellent research environment.
+\emph{Acknowledgement}: Special thanks go to Hironori Shiga for kindly sharing the preprint \cite{Shiga_K3MIII} with us.
+We also thank Atsuhira Nagano for valuable discussions, and Igor Dolgachev for pointing out the work of Looijenga.
+K.~H.~is partially supported by Grants-in-Aid for Scientific Research (17K14156).
+K.~U.~is partially supported by Grant-in-Aid for Scientific Research (15KT0105, 16K13743, 16H03930).